NCAT is the main forum for resolving tenancy disputes between landlords and tenants in New South Wales.

 Tenancy disputes include payment of the rental bond, rent increases, unpaid rent, termination of the tenancy agreement, compensation, repairs and other breaches of the residential tenancy agreement.

 Fees are payable for tenancy applications.
-View the fees and charges schedule or apply for a fee waiver.
+View our fees and charges.

-There are time limits for applying for certain orders.
+Time limits apply for some types of tenancy orders.
 Check the application form for details.

 If you apply outside of the time limit, you can request a time extension as part of your application.
 NCAT will not always agree to a request for a time extension.